i-abdullahirshad/gamepadscheck/src/content/articles/wired-vs-wireless-controller.md

 **Your frame rate.** Each frame of render delay lasts 1000 divided by your frames per second.
 At 60fps that is about 16ms per frame.
 At 120fps it is about 8ms.
 Raising your frame rate saves more time than switching from Bluetooth to a cable.

 **Frame stability.** A locked 60fps produces steadier input timing than an unstable 45 to 90fps, even though the average frame rate is higher in the second case.

+**Software translation.** Layers between your controller and the game take processing time.
+If you find yourself asking [does Steam Input add input lag](/does-steam-input-add-input-lag/), tweaking those software settings will often save more time than plugging in a cable.

 **Your deadzone settings.** A badly set deadzone feels exactly like input lag.
 If your stick has a dead patch before anything happens, that is a settings problem, not a connection problem.